 An assessment usually takes about 90 minutes.
 We ask, whenever possible, that someone who knows the patient very well attends the consultation too - it's extremely helpful to have a relative or close friend available to help provide their perspective.
 Assessment will involve a very detailed discussion of the history of any symptoms.
 This will enable our clinician to make a decision on the best treatment to offer.
 We can prescribe medication, and also provide advice on practical steps to take to help reduce the impact of ADHD.

 We then usually offer up to three further Zoom appointments to review how well the treatments are working - although sometimes more appointments may be required.
 Once settled on treatment that suits them, we transfer care back to their own GPs for annual blood pressure and weight checks.
-For Lancashire patients, we will continue to provide an annual review of ADHD treatment.
+For certain Lancashire patients, we will continue to provide an annual review of ADHD treatment.